quipuapp/quipu-api-ruby/README.md

 end
 ```

-The base URL for the API can be changed on the configuratin too, to account for different
+The base URL for the API can be changed on the configuration too, to account for different
 environments:

 ```ruby